oceanprotocol-archive/OEPs/3/README.md

 * MUST store a record of all asset provenance
 * MUST allow metadata governance (as defined by domain specific use cases)
 * MUST allow custom control logic for assets and interactions
-* SHOULD incentivize the network towards ecosystem objectives and the commons
+* SHOULD incentivize the network towards ecosystem objectives and the Commons

 Decentralization impacts the network design in the following ways:

-- there are no centralized components at the protocol level
+- There are no centralized components at the protocol level
-- nodes in the network are assumed to be Byzantine and Sybil actors
+- Nodes in the network are assumed to be Byzantine and Sybil actors
-- events and messages in the network are recorded as signed transactions
+- Events and messages in the network are recorded as signed transactions
-- the full history of transactions is stored as a cryptographically linked data structure
+- The full history of transactions is stored as a cryptographically linked data structure
-- business logic that triggers state transitions
+- Manifests as business logic and associated workflows that trigger state transitions

 ## Ocean Protocol Network Model

 ### At a glance

 Ocean protocol is a decentralized network for data service supply chains.
-Such a network allows to connect to, monetize on and curate arbitrary data services.
+Such a network allows connection to, monetization on, and curation of arbitrary data services.

 ![Service Contracts Interaction](images/data-pipeline.png)

 Service contracts provide an interface between a service PROVIDER and CONSUMER.
-A basic contract would allow a CONSUMER to pay (or simply ask) for a (free) service and hence gain access to that service.
+A basic contract would allow a CONSUMER to pay (or simply ask) for a (free) service and consequently gain access to that service.
 Upon a service request, a proof of service is delivered together with a service response.

 ![Service Contracts Interaction](images/service-contract.png)

-In practice, the service contracts are smart contracts that run on a decentralized infrastructure.
+In practice, the service contracts are smart contracts that run on decentralized infrastructure.
 We'll refer to the network operators as KEEPERS.
 The client software that interacts with the smart contracts and services are called AGENTS.

 Note that in many cases data services from other (de)centralized networks will be part of a service supply chain.
-Such networks operate with their native tokens and service proofs (Filecoin/Proof-of-SpaceTime, Truebit/Verifiers, Enigma/Private contracts, ...).
+Where applicable, such networks operate with their native tokens and service proofs (Filecoin/Proof-of-SpaceTime, Truebit/Verifiers, Enigma/Private contracts, ...).
 In Ocean protocol, BRIDGE nodes allow for inter-blockchain communication (IBC).
 Their responsibility is to connect different networks with Ocean network in order to provide a single interface for